leon-bckl/lsp-framework/README.md

 # lsp-framework

 This is an implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) in C++.
 It can be used to implement both servers and clients that communicate using the LSP.
-Please note that this project is a work in progress.
-While it provides a functioning implementation of the LSP, there may be some missing features or issues.

 ## Dependencies